 My recent research projects include grants from the European Commission, the Fundamental Rights Agency, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), as well as work commissioned by Local Authorities, public bodies and charitable organisations.

-My publications – both in English and Italian – include reports, papers and book chapters on a range of topics, such as migration policy, migrants’ integration and identity and social statistics at both national and European level.
+My publications – in English, Italian and Spanish – include reports, papers and book chapters on a range of topics, such as migration policy, migrants’ integration and identity and social statistics at both national and European level.

 Since 2002 I have been a member of the research team of the ‘Dossier Statistico Immigrazione Caritas/Migrantes’ (Italy), in particular working on EU migration policy and trends.
 I am currently a national network member of the European Migration Network (EMN) National Contact Point, Italy.